amusecode/amuse/doc/reference/hydrodynamics_interface_specification.rst

 A parameter access function may only retrieve or update the value of a single parameter.
-After all parameters have been set, the ``commit_parameters`` function should be called, this gives the code the opertunity prepare the model.
+After all parameters have been set, the ``commit_parameters`` function should be called, this gives the code the opportunity prepare the model.

 .. autoclass:: amuse.community.interface.hydro.HydrodynamicsInterface
    :members: set_timestep, get_timestep, commit_parameters